This website and its associated blog are primarily for people who

 The site is self-hosted using a Linux-based virtual server provided by Digital Ocean.
 It is designed to be accessed via HTTPS only, with all web traffic to and from the site encrypted using strong cryptographic algorithms.1 (Connections made via HTTP will be automatically redirected to the HTTPS URL, and modern browsers told to never use HTTP for the site again.)
 The site is accessible via both IPv4 and IPv6 addresses.

-This site contains all blog posts previously posted to the sites blog.hecker.org and civilityandtruth.com.
-URLs for posts originally posted to blog.hecker.org and civilityandtruth.com will automatically be redirected to this site, so that existing links will continue to work.
+This site contains all blog posts and other material previously posted to the sites civilityandtruth.com, blog.hecker.org, and hecker.org.
+URLs for posts originally posted to those sites will automatically be redirected to this site, so that existing links will continue to work.
 If you find any links that produce errors please notify me by email.

 I deliberately did not implement a commenting system for this site.
-(I got very few comments on my older blog and most of the ones I did get were spam.)
-I typically publish notices of new posts on Twitter and Facebook; you can make comments in either place if you wish, or just send them to me via email.
+(I got very few comments on my older blog, and most of the ones I did get were spam.)
+I sometimes publish notices of new posts on Bluesky, X (formerly Twitter), or Facebook; you can make comments in those places if you wish, or just send them to me via email.